IPv6 and NAT¶

 .
 The behavior of these

-addresses can vary between OS and application and is unreliable.
+addresses can vary between OS and application and can be unreliable.